 How exactly does targeted therapy activate a cytoprotective autophagy response?

-Working with the laboratory of Dr. Costas Koumenis ( Associate Professor and Vice Chair for Research Department of Radiation Oncology, University of Pennsylvania) we previously determined that BRAF inhibitors activate cytoprotective autophagy through an ER stress response( Ma et al JCI 2014).
-We are now probing the molecular mechanisms of this new pathway of resistance.
-Specifically we are leveraging our access to patient derived xenografts from patients that have progressed on BRAF inhibitors to determine the molecular underpinnings of the MAPK-ER stress-autophagy signaling.
-We anticipate we will uncover potential new combination therapies for BRAF mutant melanoma and other BRAF mutant cancers.
+Working with the laboratory of Dr. Costas Koumenis (Professor and Vice Chair for Research Department of Radiation Oncology, University of Pennsylvania) we previously determined that BRAF inhibitors activate cytoprotective autophagy through an ER stress response( Ma et al JCI 2014).
+We leveraged our access to patient derived xenografts from patients that have progressed on BRAF inhibitors to determine the molecular underpinnings of the MAPK-ER stress-autophagy signaling.
+We have identified a new step in this pathway that involves druggable targets, KSR2, SEC61, PERK, ATF4 (Ojha et al. Cancer Discovery 2019) .
+We anticipate this work will uncover potential new combination therapies for BRAF mutant melanoma and other BRAF mutant cancers.

 Can hydroxychloroquine (HCQ) improve the efficacy of currently available standard of care therapies in cancer?

 Jennifer Lee was welcomed into the Amaravadi lab in May 2017.
-Jennifer is a recent high school graduate of the Shipley School, a private K-12 institution in Bryn Mawr, PA.
-She will be attending the University of Pennsylvania in the fall of 2017, hoping to pursue her education and career in life sciences and medicine.
+Jennifer graduated from the Shipley School and spent her summer before college in our lab.
+She joined the University of Pennsylvania in the fall of 2017.
 Jennifer’s first research experience was during the summer of 2016, when she interned at the Boston University Medical Center.
 There, she was exposed to the concept of autophagy in relation to diabetes.
 Afterwards, Lee earned research accolades from the Intel STS Competition.
-Lee is working with Vito, Cynthia, and Shengfu and focuses on immunotherapy research and DNA/CRISPR experiments.
+Jennifer has been working in the Amaravadi Lab each summer and has receieved a number of grants including the University Scholars Award to support this work.
+She has made major contributions to the lab and has become a co-author on a number of papers.
 Jennifer is excited to have the privilege to join the lab and contribute to the greater health of society.
 She finds the nexus between the macroscopic and microscopic events in the human body fascinating, and as a future woman in the STEM field, she hopes to inspire other young women to pursue a career in the science field.